 While some of the post-rhinoplasty deformities are purely cosmetic in nature, some however may result in significant functional problems of nasal airway obstruction.
 Low set (saddle) nasal dorsum and excessively thinned out mid-portion of the nose may result in difficulty breathing.

-Significant nasal tip irregularities and weakness commonly cause tip cartilage collapse, especially on inspiration, thus resulting in nasal obstruction as well.
+Significant nasal tip irregularities and weakness commonly cause tip cartilage to collapse, thus resulting in nasal obstruction as well.
 Excessive removal of the nasal septum during primary surgery may result in gradual loss of nasal support and progressive dorsal saddling.

 On the other hand, insufficient correction of the pre-existing septal deviation or total omission to perform septoplasty where indicated during primary rhinoplasty surgery leaves the patient with persistent nasal obstruction.